Kodak’s Comeback: Why the Analogue Renaissance Is Their Moment to Lead

 3) Own the “print era” with Kodak Editions (print drops + magazine partnerships)

 If the zeitgeist is shifting toward physical media (zines, print magazines, collectible books), Kodak should be the seal of approval for it.
+I liken this to Sephora's "Clean at Sephora" seal for beauty brands to show they are approved by the prestigious beauty retailer.
 Print is coming back culturally, especially among younger audiences and millennials craving tactile creativity.

 Kodak Editions could look like: